-A native Honduran, Carlos received his BA and MBA from the University of Mobile in Alabama, where he first developed his areas of expertise in international business and management.
+A native Honduran, Carlos received his BA from the University of Mobile in Alabama, where he first developed his areas of expertise in international business and management.
 After college, Carlos worked in oilseed operations in Paraguay and sustainable coffees in Honduras for Switzerland-based ECOM Agroindustrial, where he learned firsthand how private-sector partnerships could improve the livelihoods of rural communities throughout the different value chains.
 In 2008, he led the largest sustainable coffee initiative in Latin America into winning the Sustainability Award from the Specialty Coffee Association of America (SCAA).
-Working side by side with farmers this is where Carlos learned the vital importance of developing value chains, providing access to markets, farmer finance, climate resilience mitigation, and agriculture technology design (micro-drip systems, etc.).
+Working side by side with farmers, Carlos learned the vital importance of developing value chains, providing access to markets, farmer finance, climate resilience mitigation, and agriculture technology design (micro-drip systems, etc.).

 Recognizing that his community was vulnerable to climate shocks, Carlos focused on building resilience, particularly as concerned with water.
 To protect water at the source, Carlos and team expanded the accessibility of climate-smart technologies and best practices and collaborated with the community to develop water governance.